Thursday, February 26, 2026

 But then it snowed.
 And iced.
 And iced some more.
 And school was canceled for a week and a half!!!
 And even then, they had two hour delays for the rest of that week!

 So, basically, I barely left the house and hung out near Bentley while he did his Zoom classes and I tried to keep everyone quiet the entire time!
-Which is TOTALLY different ball of salami!!!
+Which is a TOTALLY different ball of salami!!!
 But also, I don't know when I'll get to enjoy having everyone home together again, so I also loved it.
 It was like this lovely little cocoon time where I didn't feel bad not leaving the house (but also, there were plenty of other people around if I did need to run to the store, I could do it without abandoning Bentley), and I didn't have a lot of other stuff going on to be stressed about (like, ahem, during Christmas).
 It was so great.
 Also, the missionary rules aren't quite as strict as they used to be, so we were allowed to watch family-friendly movies at night!
 So we had fun with that-- we watched Little Women (1994 version, because I figured my kids would get a kick out of seeing Wynona Ryder before her Stranger Things days and Christian Bale before he became Batman!), Sense & Sensibility, The Best Two Years, Tangled, The Saratov Approach (this was a bad idea, it just freaked everyone out), and The Emperor's New Groove...
 And a bunch of episodes of The Chosen, too!
 So that was all a lot of fun for me!

 Having said that, it was HARD for Bentley.
 Nine hours on zoom per day is ROUGH.
 He did not enjoy it.
 And I don't blame him-- I really can't handle more than an hour on zoom.